top of page

 The verb 'exonerate' has its etymological roots in Latin.
 It is derived from the Latin word 'exonerare,' which is a combination of 'ex-' (out of) and 'onera' (burden or load).
 In English, 'exonerate' means to absolve or clear someone of blame, guilt, or responsibility for a particular wrongdoing or accusation.
 It conveys the idea of removing a burden or obligation, in this case, the burden of false accusations or wrongdoing.
 'Exonerate' implies a formal declaration or a legal process that vindicates an individual, confirming their innocence and freeing them from the repercussions of an alleged offense.
 It is a term often used in the context of legal proceedings and discussions of accountability and justice.

-Find the meaning of exonerate:
+Find the correct meaning of the verb exonerate:

 Try Again!